 Youth may legally leave school at age 16 in Massachusetts.
 After that there is no need to register them as homeschoolers.

 JP Green House is an educational nonprofit created for the purpose of teaching green building and sustainability, and promoting activism on climate change.
 We function as “demonstration home for urban sustainable living”, hosting tours, workshops, and acting as a hub for the local climate movement.
-JP Green School is a program of JP Green House, and held on the same site, where we utilize the house and garden as our classrooms.
+JP Green School is a program of JP Green House.

-We are located in Jamaica Plain, near the Forest Hills Station on the Orange line.
-Contact us at firstname.lastname@example.org for a visit to our site.
+We are located at Hope Central Church in Jamaica Plain, near the Green Street Station on the Orange line.
+Contact us at [email protected] for a visit to our site.